mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 > Get all the published courses that are 15 dollars or more, or have the word 'by' in their title.

 Alright, let's get started.
-So a new file, I'm going to call this *exercise3.js*
+So a new file, I'm going to call this *exercise3.js*.
+And again to save time, I'm going to go to our previous solution, copy all the code and paste it in the new file.